lowycve/EC500C1/README.md

 3. The api ask the user if they want to delete the photos or the videos after detection.

-4. The api.py allows the user to input multiple Twitter username using a .txt file, however, the .txt file should contain a username which is 'quit' to stop the program.
+4. The api.py allows the user to input multiple Twitter username using a .txt file, after finishing running, it will generate a result.txt file starting with the username.
+However, the .txt file should contain a username which is 'quit' to stop the program.